jmichel7/Chevie.jl/README.md

 # Gapjm.jl

-This  is  my  effort  porting  GAP  code  to Julia, specifically the Chevie package   of  GAP3  plus  the   minimal  other  GAP  functionality  needed:
+This  is  my  effort  porting  GAP  code  to Julia, specifically the Chevie package  of  GAP3  plus  the  GAP  functionality needed for Chevie to work:
-Cyclotomics,   Permutations,  polynomials,  and   basic  permutation  group operations.
+Cyclotomics,   Permutations,   Laurent   and   Puiseux  polynomials,  basic permutation group operations, etc….

 I am rather new to Julia, git and github so I am not even sure this package is  properly constituted; I did not try yet to register it.
 If you are more